light-and-motion/data_processing/README.md

 ## Running
 User will need a CSV file and a configuration file.
 The configuration file should be an Excel file and contain two worksheets.
 There are no restrictions on the names of the sheets.

-To run the program, run main.py.
+To run the program, run main.exe.

 ## Background
 There are several libraries that need to be imported for this program to run: numpy, pandas, openpyxl, matplotlib, pdfkit, PyPDF2, and os.